 Master’s program in History (M.A.)

 Master’s program in Culture and Economy: History (M.A.)
-(If you chose History and Economics or Business Administration as your two main subjects for the Bachelor of Education program.)
+(If you chose History and Economics and Business Administration as your two main subjects for the Bachelor of Education program.)